 If it is possible that there will be build-up or condensation, purging options are available for Metallic Horn antennas.
 Purge the antenna at intervals to make sure that the inner surface of the antenna stays clean and the device measures accurately.
-For more data about dimensions, refer to Dimensions and weights on page 154 (Purging option).
+For more data about dimensions, refer to Dimensions and weights on page 156 (Purging and heating/cooling system options).